Faylina/staff_of_elementia_web/README.md

 # Staff of Elementia
-First project written in Python featuring a text-based, object-oriented adventure game.
+Project written in Python featuring a text-based, object-oriented adventure game.
+This is the web version.

 # ----- Vision for the game ----- #